India extends lockdown to May 31, to relax rules in some areas

 At least 23 migrants were killed trying to reach their homes on Saturday when a truck crashed in northern India.
 [L4N2CY02D]

 Sixteen migrant workers died on May 8 after being struck by a train.
-They had fallen asleep on the tracks while walking back to their village after losing their jobs in a coronavirus lockdown, police said.
+They had fallen asleep on the tracks while walking back to their village after losing their jobs in the coronavirus lockdown, police said.

-Reporting by Nigam Prusty; writing by Alasdair Pal; editing by Gareth Jones and Jason Neely
+Reporting by Nigam Prusty in New Delhi and Sumit Khanna in Ahmedabad; Writing by Alasdair Pal; Editing by Gareth Jones, Jason Neely and Jan Harvey